anthonymartin/GeoLocation/README.md

 Credits and Legal
 --------------------------------------------------------
 This is a collection of PHP classes written by Anthony Martin.
-GeoLocation.php was derived from Java code that was originally published at
+Some of GeoLocation.php was derived from Java code that was originally published at
 <a href="http://JanMatuschek.de/LatitudeLongitudeBoundingCoordinates">
 http://JanMatuschek.de/LatitudeLongitudeBoundingCoordinates</a>.<br />